benoitespinola/geocomputing/pouta/geonode/installing_geonode_2.8_dev_ubuntu.md

 mkvirtualenv --no-site-packages geonode
 ```
-**Note-server-machine**: when installing in server machine virtualenv you may get an error about path not found, for ex '*ERROR: virtualenvwrapper could not find virtualenv in your path*'.
+**Note-server-machine**: when installing `virtualenv` in a server machine you may get an error about path not found, for ex *'ERROR: virtualenvwrapper could not find virtualenv in your path'*.

-If installing in server machine run this commands:
+If you are installing in a server machine run this commands:
 ```
 sudo apt install virtualenv
 sudo apt install virtualenvwrapper
 ```

 - TODO: why these problems with the pip installation?

-The following commands are creating a "geonode" user and adding the "geo" to the geonode's group.
+The following commands create a "geonode" user and add the user "geo" to the "geonode" group.

 ```
 sudo useradd -m geonode